refena/refena/refena/README.md

 ### ➤ Dependency Graph

 You can open the `RefenaGraphPage` to see the dependency graph.
 It requires no setup.

+Be aware that Refena only tracks dependencies during the build phase of a notifier, hence, always prefer dependency injection!

 ```dart
 class MyPage extends StatelessWidget {